conference7/sympose/README.txt

 == Changelog ==

+= 1.4.6.3 =
+* Reformat output logic of list items like people or organisations.

 = 1.4.6.2 =
 * Add 'static' class to static session rows.
 * Add option to show session participants after the session content.